open/close all folders

 - Doppelgänger Attack: They have a more advanced version of the after image.
 Unfortunately for them, they arrive after most of the fighters, even 18, have learned to sense ki.
 Gohan and Vegeta easily see through it.

 - Evil Laugh: Weaponized with the "Wahaha no Ha!!"

-- From Nobody to Nightmare: Originally they were just Faceless Mooks to Frieza, but after he died, they became just as strong and dangerous as their boss.
+- From Nobody to Nightmare: Originally they were of the same rank as the Ginyu Force but received less favoritism from Frieza than them.
+After The Force was defeated and Frieza died, they became just as strong and dangerous as their boss.